hmcts/div-respondent-frontend/README.md

   * `/case-maintenance`
   * `/case-orchestration`
   * `/evidence-management`
-  * `/fees-and-payments`
+  * `/fees-and-payments`<br>Basically you are simulating requests to an external service<br/>

-You can also test out your mocked screens by writing mock tests, these tests can be placed in the `/test/mocks` folder.
+You can also test out flow of your mocked screens by writing mock tests, these tests can be placed in the `/test/mocks` folder.

-These are strictly local mock tests and are not run on the CI build.
+Note that these are **strictly local mock tests** and **do not run on the CI build**.
 You'd have to run them locally by running the script

 ```cmd